-Former Houston head coach Alvin Brooks enters his fifth season as assistant coach for the University of Houston Men's Basketball program in 2016-17.
+Former Houston head coach Alvin Brooks enters his seventh season as assistant coach with the University of Houston Men's Basketball program in 2016-17.
 It will be his 19th season associated with the Cougars.

-In nearly 30 years, Brooks has competed in 18 postseason tournaments as a coach or player.
+In more than 30 years on the sidelines, Brooks has competed in 18 postseason tournaments as a coach or player.
 He has guided 16 players who competed in the NBA with a dozen more players playing professionally overseas.

 In his current role, Brooks assists Head Coach Kelvin Sampson in all aspects of the program, including recruiting, practices and opponents' scouting.
 This will be his second season to serve on Sampson's staff.